danjohnson3141/Jekyll-Test/App-&-Navigation/GET-users-region_options.md

 <!-- --- title: GET /users/region_options -->

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+Returns a list of of regions available for the user to select from.
+This is then displayed on the user's profile.

 =
 ####Authentication:

-Declare what authentications are required
-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 ####Parameters:

-LIST OF ALL PARAMETERS AND WHAT THEY ARE
+None; default only

 =
 ####Response: